Pago Pago, American Samoa: Government

 Pago Pago is the seat of the judiciary (Fagatogo), legislature and Governor's Office (Utulei).

 Education

 The Feleti Barstow Public Library is located in Pago Pago.
-In 1991, severe tropical cyclone Val hit Pago Pago, destroying the library that existed there.
+In 1991, severe tropical Cyclone Val hit Pago Pago, destroying the library that existed there.
 The current Barstow library, constructed in 1998, opened on April 17, 2000.

 The American Samoa Community College (ASCC) was founded in July 1970 by the American Samoa Department of Education.
 The college's first courses were taught in 1971 at the Lands and Survey Building in Fagatogo.
 At the time, the college had a total enrollment of 131 students.
 In 1972, the college moved to the former Fialloa High School in Utulei, before ultimately moving to its current location in Mapusaga in 1974.

+Culture

+Religion

+Pago Pago is home to a variety of Christian denominations, including the New Apostolic Church, the Congregational Christian Church of Jesus Christ (CCCJS), the Pago Pago Assembly of God, The Church of Jesus Christ of Latter-day Saints (LDS), the Susana Uesele Methodist Church, and the First Chinese Baptist Church of American Samoa.
+The All People’s Pentecostal Church was dedicated in August 2017, and a new Jehovah’s Witnesses Kingdom Hall opened in 2016.
+The town also has a Baháʼí Center.
+In neighboring Satala, there is a Seventh-day Adventist Church, while Fagatogo is the site of the Roman Catholic Co-Cathedral of St. Joseph the Worker.

+Several congregations in Pago Pago, including Assemblies of God, the Congregational Christian Church of American Samoa (CCCAS), and Methodist churches, participate in joint worship services through the World Council of Churches.
+However, The Church of Jesus Christ of Latter-day Saints, Jehovah’s Witnesses, and certain other denominations do not take part in these shared services.